Hollywood Police Department (Florida): History

 In 2009, five Hollywood Police Department officers were accused of trying to cover up a crash involving one of their own officers by lying on police reports.
 Officer Dewey Pressley is clearly heard on video to "draw little Disney here.." the report and as saying, "if I have to bend the rules to protect a cop I'm gonna."
 The audio from the incident was recorded by dashboard camera, and was reportedly full of vulgar language.
 On January 7, 2010, Police Chief Chad Wagner fired five officers involved in the incident.
 The officers were by that point in their sixth month of paid leave.
 On April 10, 2012, Officer Joel Francisco was sentenced to ninety days in jail after he pleaded guilty in the original accident.
 He had been talking on his phone when he hit the other car with his official vehicle.
 His record shows eight traffic accidents in his twelve years with the department.
 One other former Hollywood officer, Dewey Pressley, is appealing a ninety-day sentence.

 On December 28, 2010, Officer Jonathan Commella beat and tasered Arben Bajra while he was handcuffed.
 Bajra's skull was fractured in the attack and he suffered permanent impairment.
 Commella had mistaken Bajra for someone else.
 No charges were brought against either man.
 In November 2013, the department paid Bajra $195,000.
 Commella had by then moved on to be a deputy of the Broward County Sheriff.

 In 2012, the department began to use computer software to call numbers on commercial signs left on roadsides in the city.
 It reported as much as an eighty percent decrease in these small "snipe signs" in the city limits.

 In March 2015, the city paid $240,000 to settle a police brutality lawsuit.
 The suit alleged that five police officers beat up a man and planted drugs on him.
 At the man's criminal trial, the officers testified he had ground his own face into the pavement.
 The case was dismissed.
 At about the same time, the department lost its state accreditation.

 According to a 2017 report by the county inspector general, "The lack of oversight and accountability facilitated the theft of $137,609 and 1,096 pills from the Hollywood Police Department's custody prior to January 2012," but nobody was held criminally liable as a result.

+Local news reported in February 2023 that footage from a surveillance camera that had been recently released shows Hollywood Police officers dragging a 69-year-old man they had shot into the victim's condominium's building's elevator.
+Reporter Rosh Lowe wrote that the police was actively investigating the case.